C-3 Sales of Receivables

 Frazer makes it easy to send a customer list to several finance companies.
 For more information on this, see

 To manage and track customers sold to either a related finance company (RFC) or any other finance company, go to Customers >> 3 - Sales of Receivables.

-Click on a Customer in the list and then click Change Flat Dollar Amount to set the dollar amount on each individual customer, if you know this information.)
+Click on a Customer in the list and then click Change Flat Dollar Amount to set the dollar amount on each individual customer.
+(If you know this information.)
 If the final amount is a calculated amount, that will be taken care of in the next step!
 When finished, press "Ok".

 Click on .

 Click on to enter the default information for the company purchasing the account(s).
 Be sure to enter a Location Code for the buyer.
 The location code will be assigned to the vehicle purchased so that reports may be generated separating the sold accounts from the original sales to customers.

 If the information entered is correct, including the date of the Sale of Receivables, click on to view or print a report of the selected accounts.

 Click on if the information entered is correct.
 The report will appear again on the screen after the sale is processed.